kimbjerge/insectDCT/hierarchicalB3L/README.md

 - filename is the name of the image file with the format subdir1/name.JPG  <br />
 - taxaLabel is the order, family, genus or species name of the arthropod found by the hierarchical classifier see names below (taxaLevel 1-3)

-- taxaId and taxaLevel will be updated with the following classification codes:
+- taxaId and taxaLevel will be updated with the following classification codes

+Hierarchical taxa of classes in the first model HierarchicalClassifier_13052025:

-taxaLevel 1: (Order)
+taxaLevel 1: (Order )

 	1   Aranaea
 	2   Birds